Adang language

-Adang is a Papuan language spoken on the island of Alor in Indonesia.
+Adang is a Papuan language of the Timor–Alor–Pantar language family spoken on the island of Alor in Indonesia.
 The language is agglutinative.
 The Hamap dialect is sometimes treated as a separate language; on the other hand, Kabola, which is sociolinguistically distinct, is sometimes included.
-Adang, Hamap and Kabola are considered a dialect chain.
+Adang, Hamap, and Kabola are considered a dialect chain.
 Adang is endangered as fewer speakers raise their children in Adang, instead opting for Indonesian.